2lambda123/Two-group-Poisson-Dirichlet-mixtures/BNPTexample/Example2PPD.md

 ![](ExampleBNPT_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

 The most interesting part is the Posterior Probaiblity of Inclusion in the alternative process (PPI).
 We classify each observation as relevant if its PPI is above a specified threshold.
 We choose the threshold controlling the Bayesian FDR (Newton, 2004).
-We can visualize the results using the `plot` function defined for the `BNPTesing` class.
+We can visualize the results using the `plot` function defined for the `BNPT2PDD` class.
 We finally derive the ranking of the relevant genes.

 ```r